7angsan/XR-Dev-Godot/README.md

 ## Project Overview

 ### Description:
-This application is designed to produce educational content in Virtual Reality (VR) for University of the Philippines (UP) students enrolled in intermediate to advanced courses.
-The idea was inspired by Shaz Vijlee, the vice-dean of the engineering department, who noticed how students struggled with certain complex courses, especially in visualizing abstract concepts.
-He envisioned an interactive and immersive way to teach these high-level topics using VR technology.
-This codebase is led by the XR Development Team, a capstone project group.
-The goal of the project is to enrich the learning experience for students by using VR for educational purposes.
+This application is intended to produce educational content in VR for UP students in intermediate to advanced courses.
+The idea was inspired when Shaz Vijlee, the vice-dean of the engineering department, saw how students struggled in some courses moreso than others due to complexity of explaining high level topics that is hard to visualize.
+He envisioned a way to reproduce abstract concepts in an interactive and immersive manner through the usage of VR.
+The codebase is led by a capstone team: the XR Development Team.
+Through this project, we hope to enrich the student's learning experience.

 ### Features: